kkomelin/sui-dapp-starter/README.md

 ## Troubleshoot

-If you have any issue with the starter, first try to find it in the [Troubleshooting section](https://github.com/kkomelin/sui-dapp-starter/wiki/Troubleshooting) on Wiki, then check our [issue queue](https://github.com/kkomelin/sui-dapp-starter/issues) for similar issues.
+If you have any issue with the starter, first try to find it on the [Troubleshooting page](https://sui-dapp-starter.dev/docs/misc/troubleshooting) on the documentation, then check our [issue queue](https://github.com/kkomelin/sui-dapp-starter/issues) for similar issues.
 If nothing found, please [create a new issue](https://github.com/kkomelin/sui-dapp-starter/issues/new) and ask for help on [Discord](https://discord.com/invite/HuDPpXz4Hx).

 ## Roadmap

-See the list of ideas for future improvement on our [Wiki](https://github.com/kkomelin/sui-dapp-starter/wiki).
+See the list of ideas for future improvement in [our documentation](https://sui-dapp-starter.dev/docs/misc/ideas).

 ## Community